-The first thing you should do after any accident or attack is to get medical care for your injuries.
-However, if the attack is not so severe that you need to go to the hospital immediately, you can try to collect some information about the dog and its owner:
+The first thing you should do after any accident or animal attack is to get medical care for your injuries.
+However, if the attack is not so severe that you need to go to the hospital immediately, you can try to collect some information about the dog and its owner, including:

-- The owner’s name, address and other contact information
+- The owner’s name, address, and contact information

-- Whether the dog has bitten people in the past
+- Whether the dog has bitten someone before

-Who should I report a dog bite to in Sandy Springs?
+Who Should You Report a Dog Bite to in Sandy Springs?

 In the City of Sandy Springs, there are two agencies involved in dog bite cases.
 You should report your bite to both of them:

-- The Sandy Springs Police Department will send officers to the scene.
-The officers will talk to you, the dog’s owner and any witnesses and prepare a report that will be used as evidence in your claim.
+- The Sandy Springs Police Department may send officers to the scene.
+Otherwise, you can reach out to them to file a report.
+The officers will talk to you, the dog’s owner and any witnesses to prepare a report that can be used as evidence in your claim.

 - Fulton County Animal Services handles reports of all types of animal attacks.
-Their records can locate or identify a dog or show whether the dog has bitten people before.
+Their records can locate or identify a dog or show whether the dog has bitten anyone in the past.